Key takeaways

 - The nature of the claims: Employment-related, contractual disputes, personal injury, or another category.

-Employment-related claims clause example:
+Employment-related claims clause:

 "The Employee releases the Employer from all claims related to unpaid wages, bonuses, overtime, wrongful termination, discrimination, or workplace injuries, arising from the Employee's employment or separation."

-Contractual claims clause example:
+Contractual claims clause:

 "The Supplier releases the Buyer from all claims arising out of the agreement dated March 15, 2023, including but not limited to late payments, non-performance, or breach of contract."

-Personal injury claims clause example:
+Personal injury claims clause:

 "The Releasor releases the Releasee from all claims, liabilities, and demands arising from the automobile accident that occurred on May 10, 2023, including medical expenses, property damage, and pain and suffering."